Skip to main content

 • music

-• “The abstract music, brutal sound direction and widely varied art design are engaging, emphasizing an odd cuteness at first that most monster taming fans are familiar, but quickly developing along eerie and horror themes that bring together the mechanics and art that is just immersive in a way not achieved by other games that share genres.”
+• “The abstract music, brutal sound direction and widely varied art design are engaging, emphasizing an odd cuteness at first that most monster taming fans are familiar with, but quickly developing along eerie and horror themes that bring together the mechanics and art in a way not achieved by other games sharing genres.”

 • replayability